FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 ---

-Transaction Checklist:

-Config Token Transactions:

-[x] - Mint Config

-[x] - Update Config

-[] - Burn Config

-Oracle Transactions:

-[x] - Mint Oracle

-[x] - Update Oracle

-[x] - Burn Oracle

-Interest Transactions:

-[x] - Update Interest

-Loan Transactions:

-[x] - Mint Loan

-[x] - Balance Loan

-[x] - Repay Loan

-[x] - Liquidate Loan

-[x] - Close Loan

-Rewards Transactions:

-[x] - Mint Rewards

-[] - Burn Rewards

----

-Currently finalising `validators/merkel-close.ak`

-I have refactored the offchain code into `offchain`

-Variables for loans and oracle can be set in `offchain/variables.ts`
+Currently working on potential exploits

-When you mint an oracle or a loan, you will need to record the tokens (Units) in `offchain/variables.ts` to be used for later transactions.
+NOTE - When you mint an oracle or a loan, you will need to record the tokens (Units) in `offchain/variables.ts` to be used for later transactions.

 ## Running Your Own Tests